 Groves received her BFA in 2012 from Corcoran College of Art in DC.
 Her studio is now based in Santa Fe, New Mexico.

-Similarly, the Marks series comprises works composed of repetitive marks in a limited grid, typically organized in centimeter-sized units.
-As in animated film, small changes from frame-to-frame – or across the paper – create motion.
+Hughes’ Repetition series comprises works composed of repetitive marks.
+As in animated film, small variations from frame-to-frame – or across the paper – create change.

 Hughes received a BFA in Studio Art from the University of Texas at Austin.
 Her work has been included in numerous exhibitions across the USA.
 Hughes works in a variety of media, including paint, photography and computer-based media.
 She has resided in Marfa since 2004 and is proprietor of Marfa Works on Paper.

 Centimeter 35.
 Watercolor on paper, 12 x 16 inches.